Dylanlicho/GLABackSpring/README.md

 * /articles : returns all the articles
 * /article/id : returns the specific article where id is the id of the article
+* /article/seller/seller : returns the specific article where seller is the id of the seller of the article
 * /existArticle/id : returns whether the specific article exists or not
 * /countArticles : returns the count of all the articles
 * /addArticle : adds a new article